 The free film festival returns to Herne Hill for the seventh year.
 Films include Black Panther, Mary Poppins Returns, The Babadook, American Animals, Wreck It Ralph 2, Bohemian Rhapsody, Isle Of Dogs and more.
 Venues include The Lido Café, Station Hall, Prince Regent pub, Brockwell Lido, The Half Moon, Herne Hill Velodrome and more.
 Nearest station: Herne Hill.
 For more details, visit the Free Film Festival website.

 - 1 – 30 June : London Festival Of Architecture

 A month-long celebration of architecture, with this year’s theme being ‘boundaries’.
-Featuring talks, installations, tours, exhibitions, open studios, film screenings, debates and conferences.
+Featuring talks, installations, tours, exhibitions, open studios, film screenings, debate, conferences and the ‘Lunch Break’ installation.
 At various venues around town.
 For more information, visit the London Festival of Architecture website.

 - 1 – 30 June : Soho Music Month

 A month-long series of events celebrating the cultural heritage of Soho.
 Featuring DJ sessions, panel discussions, free gigs, special food and drink menus and more.
 At venues around Soho, including Carnaby and Newburgh Quarter.
 Nearest stations: Piccadilly Circus or Oxford Circus.
 For more information, visit Carnaby website.
 Check out Metro Girl’s blog post on the event.

 - 2 June : London Pizza Festival